andrewd440/Atlas-ECS/README.md

 ## Entities

-`Atlas::Entity`'s are essensially a container of `Atlas::Component`s.
-Each `Atlas::Entity` has a unique `Atlas::Entity::ID`
-that is used to represent relationships with `Atlas::Component`s.
+Entitys are essensially a container of Components.
+Each `Atlas::Entity` has a unique `Atlas::Entity::ID` that is used to represent relationships with `Atlas::Component`s.

 All entities are created internally by the `Atlas::EntityManager`.
-In addition `Atlas::World` provides a delegated function to create entities.
+In addition, `Atlas::World` provides a delegated function to create entities.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Atlas::World world;